 Blind tip estimation algorithm is an extension of the well-known fact that on some surface data we can see images of certain parts of tip directly.
 The algorithm iterates over all the surface data and at each point tries to refine each tip point according to steepest slope in the direction between concrete tip point and tip apex.

 We can use two modification of this algorithm within Gwyddion: partial tip estimation that uses only limited number of highest points on the image and full tip estimation that uses full image (and is much slower therefore).
 Within Gwyddion tip estimation module we can use also partial tip estimation results as starting point for full estimation.
-This should improve the full tip estimation algorithm speed.
+This improves the speed of full tip estimation.